telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListKeyboardNavigationSettings.md

 This property set whether the edit form will be submited when the ENTER key is pressed
             (default is false)

+###  CollapseChildItemsKey `TreeListFocusKeys`

+This property set the key that is used for collapsing the active row's child item
+            (default key is Left arrow)

+###  DeleteActiveRowKey `Int32`

+Gets an integer value indicating the code of the key used to delete the currently active row.

+###  ExitEditInsertModeKey `Int32`

+Gets an integer value indicating the code of the key used to exit insert and edit mode.

+###  ExpandChildItemsKey `TreeListFocusKeys`

+This property set the key that is used for expanding the active row's child items
+            (default key is Right arrow)

 ###  FocusKey `TreeListFocusKeys`

 This property sets the key that is used to focus RadTreeList.
 It is always used with CTRL key combination.